Apples to apples. Long term. More than a single number.

 Recovery timeFaster

-Numbers alone aren't enough.
-We also look at practical quality signals — the things that tell you whether a fund is well run.
+Numbers alone aren’t enough.
+We also check three practical signals that show whether a fund is well run.

 Quality signals